 A. Uniformity

-The contents of each package must be uniform and contain only oranges of the same origin, variety or commercial types [proposal by South Africa to delete “or commercial types”], quality and size, and appreciably of the same degree of ripeness and development.
+The contents of each package must be uniform and contain only oranges of the same origin, variety quality and size, and appreciably of the same degree of ripeness and development.

 In addition, for "Extra" Class, uniformity in colouring is required.